Ketchican Alaska to Seattle on a 50 ft Steel Scow

 Tom looked up the Hurth transmission finding that “when they go they go” Rick confirmed and added that they don’t bother rebuilding the kind we had.

 PT is a more convenient place for the repair and a more interesting place to spend free time.. that free time unfortunately never presents itself at least to this captain.
-(He does find time for a slice of his much loved Waterfront Pizza and a pint at the Sirens bar.)
+(However he does find time for a slice of his much loved Waterfront Pizza and a pint at the Sirens bar.)

 PA work

-In the engine room we found that the custom alternator bracket that the former owner had made was missing one of its four bolts and that there was an air line used to connect the coolant reservoir and that subsequently coolant had been leaking on the starter terminals.
+In the engine room we found that the custom alternator bracket that the former owner had made was missing one of its four bolts and that there was an air line used to connect the coolant reservoir and that subsequently coolant had been leaking onto the starter terminals.

 While I was doing this, Madison and Tom had started to clean the terminals on the starter.
 Max was checking the deck plugs to see if the spotlight worked, and Har Rai was removing the plug from the main halyard’s electric mast winch.